 Bath City Council implemented the ban in 2011, thanks largely to campaigning by leading animal protection group Viva!.

-Despite the ban, local pub the Star Inn planned to sell foie-gras at Pub in the June's Park festival in Bath - but its plans were thwarted when Viva! was contacted by the local Animal Rights group, who had found out about the plans.
+Despite the ban, plans were in place to sell foie-gras at Jane's Pub in the Park festival in Bath - an event run by North Yorkshire's Star Inn - but were thwarted when Viva! was contacted by the local Animal Rights group, who had found out about the plans.

 According to a Viva! spokesperson: "Viva! received the news, and concerned the ban was in jeopardy, was keen to act quickly and show its support by reminding Bath City Council members and the Pub in the Park organizers of the ban.

 "Subsequently, following Viva!'s combined efforts with Bath Animal Rights, the organisers of Pub in the Park have confirmed that foie-gras will not be making an appearance at the festival.

 "As a vegan campaigning organzsation, of course Viva! would rather the organisers drop all meat from the menu, however this is at least a step forward in showing that this cruel product is not acceptable."

 Lex Rigby, Viva!
 Campaigns Manager said: "Foie-gras is mostly produced by imprisoning birds in cages so tiny they can't move, and forcing a pipe down their throats to force feed the animals until their livers swell to 10 times their natural size.

 "I can't imagine why anyone would want to eat it – or be involved in its sale.
 It is quite simply torture in a tin.
 There is nothing humane about mechanically inducing disease in a bird.

 "We're delighted that Bath City Council is honouring its word and keeping in place the foie-gras ban.
 However, there is still a long way to go until this horrific industry comes to an end."